 - Roll out the bottom crust: On a floured work surface, roll out one of the discs of chilled dough (keep the other one in the refrigerator).
 Turn the dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
 Carefully place the dough into a 9-inch pie dish.
 Tuck it in with your fingers, making sure it is smooth.
 Spoon the filling into the crust and place in the refrigerator while you work on the lattice.

-- Trim the edges of the strips around the pie dish, leaving about 1/2 inch over the sides.
-Crimp the edges to secure the strips with the bottom pie crust.
+- Fold the edges of the strips back onto the pie.
+Crimp or flute the edges to secure the strips with the bottom pie crust.

-- The next step is written out in all of my pie recipes, but here it is to remind you.
-Brush the unbaked pie (the crust) with an egg wash, sprinkle with coarse sugar, and chill in the refrigerator as the oven preheats.
+- The next step is written out in all of my pie recipes, but a reminder is always helpful.
+Brush the unbaked pie crust with an egg wash, sprinkle with coarse sugar, and chill in the refrigerator as the oven preheats.
 Remember, keep everything cold prior to baking.
 Have fun!

 Here’s some more pie inspiration for you!

-Above: I created a simple lattice with 1-inch strips of dough and added two strips of braids on the edges.
+Above: I created a simple lattice pie crust with 1-inch strips of dough and added two strips of braids on the edges.
 Braids are three 1/4-inch strips of dough.
-Here’s a video tutorial for more braid inspiration.
+Here’s how to braid pie crust.
 I also added some acorns on top using a cookie cutter.

-Above: Also a lattice top, though I used 1-inch strips.
+Above: Also a lattice pie crust top, though I used 1-inch strips.
 I cut 4 of the 1-inch strips in half to create those thinner strips.

 Above: This is my apple cranberry pie.
-It’s a lattice top with a braided edge and two apple cut-outs.
+I used a lattice pie crust top with a braided pie crust edge and two apple cut-outs.
 The lattice strips have a pretty ruffle edge.
 I cut 18 1/2-inch strips with a fondant ribbon cutter.
 For the braid: with a sharp knife or pizza cutter, cut six 14 inch long, 1/4-inch wide strips.
 Gently braid three strips.
 Brush edge of crust with egg wash, the carefully place braid around half of the pie and press lightly to secure.
 Repeat with remaining strips, then attach the two braids by pressing one into the other.
-Here’s a video tutorial for more braid inspiration.

 Below: This is my American flag pie.
 I included a video in that post for how I created the flag topping.